heri/studiozenkai/content/post/unix-shell-csharp.md

 * *Dependency Hell*: The SDK versions must match the installed Sage 50 version exactly.
 If the accountants update their software, your application breaks immediately.
 * *The "Bus Factor"*: In a shop of Rails developers, I am now the sole maintainer of this .NET codebase.
-* *Deployment*: There is no capistrano deploy or Docker container here.
+* *Deployment*: There is no CI/CD deploy or Docker container here.
 This runs on a physical Windows box.
-Deployment involves copying .exe files and managing Windows Task Scheduler.
+Deployment involves copying .exe and dll files.
 * *Single Threaded*: The SDK often blocks.
 You cannot easily spin up 50 threads to ingest data in parallel like you would with Sidekiq.

 # Highlights and ROI